Loading...

 Portion Control

-Reduce the portion size of dal yellow, gajar matar, and roti to minimize their impact on your glucose levels.
+Reduce the portion size of dal yellow, gajar matar, and roti to help manage your glucose levels.

 Incorporate a source of protein such as grilled chicken, tofu, or paneer to your meal.
-Protein can help slow down the digestion of carbohydrates.
+Protein can slow down the absorption of carbohydrates.

 Stay Hydrated